ykeren6/ada-template-website/index.md

 ![Heatmap 2](figures/heatmap_2.png)

 Both finished and unfinished paths seemed to carry more backtracking in the same category combinations.
+What this analysis reveals is that some category combinations of start and end article seem to cause more backtracking.
 For example, when users are tasked with navigating from Science to Science, they tend to backtrack the most.
+Now, there are several reasons why this could happen.

+As an explorer, if someone tells you to go to Lithuania and you don't know where Lithuania is, well, you could get lost somewhere between Estonia and Latvia and need a few attempts to find your way.

+Another possibility is that maybe people are just interested in the subject.
+Maybe these explorers just wanted to spend more time reading up on the subject.

 Here are the top 5 articles that cause the most backtracking when they are the target of the path.